andreasm80/blog.local/content/post/2023-09-25-vsphere-with-tanzu-antrea-and-multicluster/index.md

 {{% /notice %}}

- I will have to edit the configMap in both member clusters setting `enableStretchedNetworkPolicy:` to *true*
+ I will have to edit the configMap in both member clusters and leader-cluster setting `enableStretchedNetworkPolicy:` to *true*

 ```yaml
 # Please edit the object below.
 Lines beginning with a '#' will be ignored,